 Have at least one full day of rest per week.
 It’s ok to do some light exercises or movement on rest days, just keep it to a minimum.

 Get in the habit of improving your breathing technique.
-A 1994 study found that athletes who practiced breathing exercises increased their athletic performance without increasing lactic acid levels.
+A found that athletes who practiced breathing exercises increased their athletic performance without increasing lactic acid levels.

 For a simple breathing technique, inhale slowly through your nose and exhale out through your mouth.
 You may wish to retain your breath for a few seconds after each inhalation, but do this only if it feels comfortable.